jeffreydai1/fullstack-project/README.md

 </p>

 ## Member Contributions
-Kevin - I worked on setting up and connecting a database to the website.
+Kevin - worked on setting up and connecting a database to the website.
 This includes creating the functionality for getting information from the data base such as login information and displaying score rankings.
+Jeffrey- worked on the back end handling get+post requests as well as sending relevant data from the site script to the ejs files.
+Qinan - worked on front-end, getting data from the backend displayed onto the page through ejs/html and styled appropriately in CSS.

 ## Known bugs: